Cambodian Americans: Poor mental health

 It was estimated in 1990, five years after most arrived to the US, nearly 81% of Cambodians in America met the criteria for major affective disorder, which encompasses depression and generalized anxiety, accounting for the largest subgroup of Southeast Asians afflicted by mental health problems at the time.

 Physical health

 One study conducted among Cambodian Americans residing in Long Beach, California, found that 13.0% of the adult respondents were current cigarette smokers.
-When the study was broken down by gender, 24.4% of smokers included in the study were male, and 5.4% were women.
+When the study was broken down by gender, 24.4% of men included in the study were smokers, and 5.4% of women included in the study were smokers.
 The prevalence of smoking was found to be higher in Cambodian American males than in other males residing in California.
 Additionally, smoking rates are estimated to be higher among Cambodian Americans than among other Asian American groups, with the prevalence of cigarette smoking among the aggregate Asian population in the US around 9.6%, with men and women combined.